NeuroSainteAnne/neuroguessr/README.md

 1. Install prerequisites

 - Install [Node.js](https://nodejs.org/en/download).
-Neuroguessr has been tested with node 22.11 and node 24.0
+NeuroGuessr has been tested with node 22.11 and node 24.0
 - Install [Postgresql](https://www.postgresql.org/download) and create a database.
 Don't worry, the tables will be created automatically at first launch

 2. Configure your server